siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Syntax**

-To configure a stream to consume events via a source, add the source configuration to a stream definition by adding the `@source` annotation and the required parameter values.
+To configure a stream to consume events via a source, add the source configuration to a stream definition by adding the `@source` annotation with the required parameter values.
 The source syntax is as follows:
 ```sql
 @source(type='source_type', static.option.key1='static_option_value1', static.option.keyN='static_option_valueN',